armikhalev/skarbnik/README.md

 - Create search bar
 - Add reset for Dates range
 - Add ability to switch between accounts with keyboard, possibly arrow keys
+- Home page: Add message indicating that `there are no accounts yet` on first use of the app